MicrosoftDocs/SupportArticles-docs/support/sql/install/installation-fails-if-remove-user-right.md

 |||

 > [!NOTE]
-> For more information about the permissions which are required to install SQL Server, review the "Prerequisites" section in the following articles:
+> For more information about the permissions that are required to install SQL Server, see the "Prerequisites" section in the following articles:
 > - [Planning a SQL Server Installation](/sql/sql-server/install/planning-a-sql-server-installation)
 > - [Install SQL Server from the Installation Wizard (Setup)](/sql/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup)

-If a storage option for data directory or other directories (user database directory, user database log directory, TempDB directory, TempDB log directory or backup directory) uses SMB file share, the setup account requires the following additional permissions on the SMB file server as described in [Install SQL Server with SMB fileshare storage](/sql/database-engine/install-windows/install-sql-server-with-smb-fileshare-as-a-storage-option).
+If a storage option for data directory or other directories (user database directory, user database log directory, TempDB directory, TempDB log directory, or backup directory) uses SMB file share, the Setup account requires the following additional permissions on the SMB file server as described in [Install SQL Server with SMB fileshare storage](/sql/database-engine/install-windows/install-sql-server-with-smb-fileshare-as-a-storage-option).

 | SMB Network share folder| FULL CONTROL| SQL Setup account |
 |---|---|---|